 In the spirit of my getaway, I stay at the art-soaked Studio Allston Hotel.
 The former Days Inn on the Charles River is creatively up-cycled with individually painted rooms and public spaces by 20 local artists.
 Each room is unique, down to the number at the door.

 Combine all this freewheeling artistry with plenty of parking, robust wifi and convenient location.
 The Studio is comfortable and affordable, with great beds.

-Savor a late-night glass of Abariño at the in-house Latin-fusion bar, Casa Caña.
-Discover that Flan is the perfect midnight snack.
+I savor a late-night glass of Abariño at the in-house Latin-fusion bar, Casa Caña, and discover that their chocolate flan is the perfect midnight snack.

 Art in Bloom